hidecode221b/U4Opt/README.md

 ### Setup

-#### Python
+#### Python (tested in Windows and macOS)

 Install Python3, and pip3 install numpy, scipy, PyQt5, matplotlib, reliability.

 > 'python3 main.py'

-#### Igor Pro version 8 or 9 (tested)
+#### Igor Pro version 8 or 9 (tested in Windows and macOS)

-Open the procedure file, then compile.
+Open the procedure file, then compile it.
 Undulator is available in the macro menu.
 Select the plot in the popup menu of u4opt.

 ## References